LuccaHaddadSerejo/opportuna-tech-challenge-back-end/README.md

 - The database used was PostgreSQL.
 - Have PostgreSQL installed and running on your machine.
 - Have a PostgreSQL database created to use in the project's environment variables.
+- Have the port 3000 free to run the application.

 ## <h2 id=#-install>Installing and Running the Project</h2>